ahmedazzam991/Python-script-to-delete-interface-and-l2vpn-xconnect-group/README.md

-# Network Device Configuration Tool
+# Python Script for Network Device Configuration

+## Overview

-The Network Device Configuration Tool is a Python script with a Tkinter-based graphical user interface (GUI) designed to interact with network devices using the Exscript library.
-It allows users to establish an SSH connection to a specified network device, execute commands, and make configuration changes.
+This Python script provides a graphical user interface (GUI) to interact with network devices using the Exscript library.
+It establishes an SSH connection, reads configuration details from CSV files, and performs various commands and configuration changes on the network device.

 ## Features